yk-sgr/website-old2/src/content/blog/flutte-rant.md

 comment.g.dart
 ```

-Then, if you also want to use [Retrofit](https://pub.dev/packages/retrofit) you'll need another `.g.dart` file.
+If you also want to use [Retrofit](https://pub.dev/packages/retrofit) you'll need another `.g.dart` file.
-Same goes for [Serializing JSON](https://pub.dev/packages/json_serializable), the new [Riverpod Code Generation](https://pub.dev/packages/riverpod) and so on.
+The same goes for [Serializing JSON](https://pub.dev/packages/json_serializable), the new [Riverpod Code Generation](https://pub.dev/packages/riverpod) and so on.

 # Widget Trees

-Lately, because of work I'm doing a lot of web development and the code just is so much cleaner.
+Lately, I've been doing a lot of web development for work, and the code is so much cleaner:

 ```html
 <div>